Toyota C-HR boot space & seating

 In This Review

-- 6Practicality & boot space - currently readingThe Toyota C-HR is practical enough for small families, but there are more versatile and more spacious SUVs
+- 6Boot space, seating & practicality - currently readingThe Toyota C-HR hybrid is practical enough for small families, but there are more versatile and more spacious SUVs on the market